Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-02-preview/types.md

 * **provisioningState**: 'Canceled' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): The current provisioning state of trusted access role binding.
 * **roles**: string[] (Required): A list of roles to bind, each item is a resource type qualified role name.
 For example: 'Microsoft.MachineLearningServices/workspaces/reader'.
 * **sourceResourceId**: string (Required): The ARM resource ID of source resource that trusted access is configured for.

+## UpgradeOverrideSettings
+### Properties
+* **controlPlaneOverrides**: 'IgnoreKubernetesDeprecations' | string[]: List of upgrade overrides when upgrading a cluster's control plane.
+* **until**: string: Until when the overrides are effective.
+Note that this only matches the start time of an upgrade, and the effectiveness won't change once an upgrade starts even if the `until` expires as upgrade proceeds.
+This field is not set by default.
+It must be set for the overrides to take effect.

 ## UserAssignedIdentity
 ### Properties